Gageperrin/it-notes/it-topics/cissp.md

 * Data custodians need to have defined responsibilities based on the input of owners
 * Data processors need to have clearly defined responsibilities when processing data on behalf of the owner
 * Data subjects which are the individuals that the data belongs to

-General Data Protection Regulation (GDPR) is a single set of rules that applies to all EU member states.
-Each state has a Supervisory Authority (SA) to hear and investigate complaints.
-Data subjects have the right to lodge a complaint with a SA.
-There are seven principles that describe lawful processing of personal data: lawfulness, purpose limitation, data minimization, accuracy, storage limitation, integrity and confidentiality, and lastly accountability.
-GDPR also stipulates that privacy breaches must be reported within 72 hours.

 The Organization for Economic Cooperation and Development (OECD) also has its own set of standards and policies.
 These include the following principles:
 * Collection Limitation Principle: Limit the collection of personal data to only what is needed to provide a service.